On the isometric composition operators on the Bloch space in $\mathbb{C}^n$: Open Questions

-At the end of Section 5, we saw that if $D$ is a bounded homogeneous domain having $D$ as a factor, then it is possible to construct non-trivial examples of symbols of isometric composition operators.

-(2) Are there any non-trivial examples of isometric composition operators on the Bloch space for domains $D$ which do not contain the disk as a factor?
-In particular, are there any symbols of isometric composition operators on the Bloch space for the unit ball that are not unitary transformations?

-In the case of the polydisk, although there is a large class of non-trivial isometries $C_\f$ on $\cal{B}$, we haven't been able to find any symbols $\f$ such that $B_\f>1$.
+\item[(2)] Are there any non-trivial examples of isometric composition operators on the Bloch space for domains $D$ which do not contain the disk as a factor?
+In particular, are there any symbols of isometric composition operators on the Bloch space for the unit ball that are not unitary transformations?\\ \\ In the case of the polydisk, although there is a large class of non-trivial isometries $C_\f$ on $\cal{B}$, we haven't been able to find any symbols $\f$ such that $B_\f>1$.

-(3) Are there any symbols $\f$ for which $C_\f$ is an isometry on $\cal{B}$ and $B_\f>1$ if $D$ is not the unit ball?
+\item[(3)] Are there any symbols $\f$ for which $C_\f$ is an isometry on $\cal{B}$ and $B_\f>1$ if $D$ is not the unit ball?

-(4) If $\f$ is a holomorphic self-map of a bounded homogeneous domain $D$ in $\C^n$ with $n>1$ and $C_\f$ is an isometry on the Bloch space of $D$, does there exist a sequence $\{S_k\}$ in $\hbox{Aut}(D)$ such that $\{\f\circ S_k\}$ converges locally uniformly to the identity in $D$?

-The answer in (4) is affirmative if $D=\BigD$ by Theorem~\ref{cmain}.
+\item[(4)] If $\f$ is a holomorphic self-map of a bounded homogeneous domain $D$ in $\C^n$ with $n>1$ and $C_\f$ is an isometry on the Bloch space of $D$, does there exist a sequence $\{S_k\}$ in $\hbox{Aut}(D)$ such that $\{\f\circ S_k\}$ converges locally uniformly to the identity in $D$?\\ \\ The answer in (4) is affirmative if $D=\BigD$ by Theorem~\ref{cmain}.
 The following is a weaker form of a positive answer in question (4) for the case of the polydisk (see Theorem~8 in \cite{CC3}).

 \begin{theorem} Let $\f\in H(\BigD^n)$ be such that $C_\f$ is an isometry on $\cal{B}$.
 Then there exist sequences $\{T_m^j\}_{m\in\BigN}$ $(j=1,\dots,n) $ of automorphisms of $\BigD^n$ such that $\{(\f_1\circ T_m^1,\dots,\f_n\circ T_m^n)\}$ converges uniformly on compact subsets to the identity in $\BigD^n$. \end{theorem}